OSGeo/grass/lib/python/docs/src/pygrass_raster.rst

 The :class:`~pygrass.raster.RasterRowIO` class uses the GRASS `RowIO library`_, and implements a row cache.
 The RasterRowIO class only supports reading rasters; because raster rows can only be written in sequential order, writing by row id is not supported by design.
-Hence, the rowio lib can only be used to cache rows for reading, and any write access should use the :ref:`RasterRow-label` class. ::
+Hence, the RowIO lib can only be used to cache rows for reading, and any write access should use the :ref:`RasterRow-label` class. ::

     >>> raster = reload(raster)